TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

     1. Click on the `+` sign and do the same with the `UDP` `Protocol`.
     1. Then click on `Submit Request`.

-    And you will see something like this.
+    If everything went according to plan you will see something like this.

     ![status](images/torguard/status.png)

     You will also receive a e-mail with the ports you forwarded.

+    !!!
+Note
+        Normally it doesn't take more then a few seconds/minutes to get the ports approved if it takes longer or you get `PENDING` I suggest to ping the server again (or choose another sever) and you often get a new IP and retry it again with the new IP.

 #### WireGuard Request Port Forward